 Other successful projects funded by the BioMedTech Horizons program include a genome profiling platform to enable precision cancer medicine, a wireless Brain-Machine Interface suitable for treating neurological disorders, and microwearables for precision medicine.

-Professor Zreiqat is a member of the University of Sydney Nano Institute.
+Professor Zreiqat is a biomedical engineer within the Faculty of Engineering and a member of the University of Sydney Nano Institute.